venicegeo/pz-docs/documents/userguide/5-userservices.md

 If a registered user service has additional security and access requirements (e.g., client certificate required, pre-authorization to use, etc.), users should contact the user service provider to negotiate access for use.

 The contact information for each user service is located in the `resourceMetadata` field of the service payload.
-For details on the fields available when registering a user service, see the [Piazza API User Service Registration](http://pz-swagger.venicegeo.io/#!/Service/registerServiceUsingPOST) for details.
+For details on the fields available when registering a user service, see the <a target="_blank" href="http://pz-swagger.venicegeo.io/#!/Service/registerServiceUsingPOST">Piazza API User Service Registration</a> for details.

 ## Designing Your User Service